Marso22/healthy-living-mental-health/README.md

 'Healthy Living promotes Mental Health Awareness' is a fully responsive static HTML (style section is included into index.html <head> section) website designed to promote mental health awareness and support individuals on their journey to a healthier mind and lifestyle.

-### Here is Mobile, Tablet, Laptop and Large Monitor view
+### Here is Mobile, Tablet, Laptop and Large Monitor view:
 <img src="assets/images/mobilescreenshot.png" width="100" />  <img src="assets/images/tabletscreenshot.png" width="200" />  <img src="assets/images/laptopscreenshot.png" width="300" /> <img src="assets/images/largemonitorscreenshot.png" width="350" />

-tabletscreenshot.png
-laptopscreenshot.png
-largemonitorscreenshot.png

 # Wireframes
 Before starting the project, a couple of basic wireframes were created to visualize the final product.
 Both mobile and desktop wireframes were developed.